AggelikiZ/Operating-Systems/README.md

-# Oslab
+# Operating Systems - NTUA
-Operation Systems Exercises
+Operation Systems Exercises to explore the fundementals of operating systems (focused on UNIX).